Hong Kong Things to Do

 Visit a Temple, Garden, and Instagrammable Housing Complexes

-Take the MTR to Wong Tai Sin and you’ll end up at Wong Tai Sin Temple, an open air space with hanging lanterns and temples with a surrounding garden.
-From there, it’s about a 15 minute walk to the serene Nan Liang Garden (pictured below) and Chi Lin Nunnery, which offers a beautiful juxtaposition of older Chinese temples against a city backdrop.
-(Watch this video until the end to see a walk-through of all of these sites)
+From there, it’s a 20 minute walk (or 1 MTR stop) to the serene Nan Liang Garden and Chi Lin Nunnery, which offers a beautiful juxtaposition of older Chinese temples against a city backdrop.
+(Watch this video until the end to see a walk-through of all of these sites).
+Note that as of November 2024, parts of Nan Lian Garden are under maintenance so you won’t be able to get a clear photo standing in front of the bridge pictured below, but there’s still plenty to see otherwise.

-Another 15 minute walk takes you to the Choi Hung Estate, a rainbow-colored housing complex and basketball court that you’ve probably seen on your Instagram feed.
-Look for a staircase inside the parking garage to take you to the rooftop basketball court.
-Finally, head to Peck O Estate and enter one of the hallways to the housing complexes courtyards.
-Look up and you’ll find this beautiful optical illusion waiting for you, but remember to always be respectful in these public housing complexes.
+Finally, head to Ping Shek Estate and enter one of the hallways to the housing complexes courtyards.
+Look up and you’ll find this beautiful optical illusion waiting for you, but remember to always be quiet and respectful in these public housing complexes.

 Bargain at the Ladies Market & Temple Street Market